Remarks by David Lewis

 But we are also seeing examples of poor implementation.
 It is not enough to pass laws, you must use them and have the capacity to do so.
 Implemented effectively, these measures will protect economies, increase competitiveness and attract foreign direct investment, lending a country a reputation as a good place to do business.

 The FATF has proved effective in helping countries to take action.
 Since 2007 FATF has identified 88 countries with strategic deficiencies in their anti-money laundering and counter terrorist financing measures, that present a risk to the integrity and stability of the financial system and the safety and security of citizens.
 It has publicly named 59 of these, directly impacting foreign direct investment and the cost of doing business with those countries.
 48 of these countries have since made the necessary reforms.
-Of the 196 countries surveyed for basic counter terrorist finance measures by FATF in 2015, 58 amended their laws in the 3 months following the FATF report to the G20 in November.
+Of the 196 countries surveyed for basic counter terrorist finance measures by FATF in 2015, 58 amended their laws in the 3 months following the Terrorist Financing: FATF Report to G20 Leaders - actions being taken by the FATF.

 All jurisdictions must now focus urgently on effective implementation of the FATF standards; and not stop at just passing laws and regulations.